aristath/maera-docs/source/includes/_templating.md

 If you want to render a `.twig` file and call it from a PHP template, you can use the `render` method.

-Using `Maera()->template->render()` you can render your twig files and pass your own context to them.
+Using `Maera()->views->render()` you can render your twig files and pass your own context to them.
 If no filename is defined then the theme will automatically choose the appropriate file from its [template hierarchy](#template-hierarchy).

 When you use this method, any caching you've set on your admin settings will be automatically applied.